Correlated Noise Estimation with Quantum Sensor Networks

 A variant of the echo sensing protocol realizes the above advantage~\footnote{The variation of the echo protocol comes in the final measurement step, which now involves $n$ independent POVMs, $\bigoplus_{I=1}^n\{M_{0}^{(I)},I-M_{0}^{(I)}\}$ used to simultaneously estimate each $\xi_I\in\Xi_{n}$.
 For (distributed) squeezed vacuum inputs, the measurements consist of anti-squeezing followed by photon counting~\cite{Gorecki2022SpreadChannel,Shi2023DMLimits,Tsang2023NoiseSpectr}.}.
-This resembles the original distributed sensing scheme of Refs.~\cite{Zhuang2018PRA_dqs,Zhuang2019SLAEN_theory} but, crucially, employs anti-squeezing and photon counting (rather than homodyne detection) at the measurement end.
+This resembles the original distributed sensing scheme of Refs.~\cite{Zhuang2018PRA_dqs,Zhuang2019SLAEN_theory} but, crucially, employs anti-squeezing and photon counting, rather than linear detection, on each mode at the measurement end.

+{This example illustrates the structure supporting an entanglement advantage in multi-parameter correlated-noise estimation.
+However, a full derivation for $n<K$ parameters in generic settings remains outstanding.
+Further investigation is needed to characterize measurement compatibility for multiple parameters and pin down the regimes for entanglement advantage in various systems.}

-\textit{Discussion.---}We have investigated entanglement advantage when estimating collective stochastic properties with QSNs.
-In doing so, we have shown how quantum correlations within the QSN \textit{and} classical (spatial) correlations within the noise process must collude to enable an entanglement advantage.
-The classical correlations are paramount, since entanglement alone does not improve the estimation of independent noises~\cite{Hotta2006NbodyNoise, Kolodynski2013Efficient_Noise}.
-Intuitively, this is because the noise impacts a collective mode of the QSN (e.g., the center-of-mass quadrature, collective spin etc.), rather than impacting the local sensor modes independently.
-As a result, a many-body quantum state, sensitive to fluctuations of one or more collective modes, improves estimation of the non-local noise process.
+\textit{Discussion.---}We have shown how quantum correlations within the QSN and spatial correlations within the noise process must collude to enable an entanglement advantage in noise estimation [viz., Eq.~\eqref{eq:qfim_Vh}].
+The noise correlations are paramount, since entanglement alone does not improve the estimation of uncorrelated noises~\cite{Hotta2006NbodyNoise, Kolodynski2013Efficient_Noise}.